‘What we need is a new language.’ ~ MY DINNER WITH ANDRE

-As for the movie, My Dinner With Andre, it is one of the great forgotten jewels of cinema.
+As for the movie, My Dinner With Andre, it’s one of the forgotten jewels of cinema.
 Simply priceless, and well worth checking out.

 From the bays of Pearl Coast,

 Dive in crystal waters, be wary of the whirlpools.

 PS – Other notable ‘mirror’ influences include Orphée by Jean Cocteau, A Room Of One’s Own by Virginia Woolf, A Scanner Darkly by Philip K. Dick, and the works of a certain Charles Horton Cooley.